Who is Responsible for Your Injuries?

 Negligence per se differs from a standard negligence claim because it negates the aspect of duty of care and breach of care of a negligence claim.
 With this liability, an at-fault individual is not just negligent, but they are willingly breaking a law that has been put in place to protect others.
 By breaking an established law, the at-fault individual has already proven that the standard duty of care has been breached.

 If you’ve recently been injured due to an accident caused by an individual you think to be negligent or have acted out of negligence per se, contact a trusted personal injury lawyer today.
-You deserve compensation for the injuries you’ve suffered.
+You deserve compensation for the types of injuries you’ve suffered.

 Personal Injury Protection